-175. In order for a financial services business to consider the legal body as the principal to be identified, it must:
+176. In order for a financial services business to consider the legal body as the principal to be identified, it must:

-- obtain documentation which confirms the legal body is quoted on a regulated market (or is a wholly owned subsidiary of such a legal body); and - identify and verify authorised signatories who have authority to operate an account or to give the financial services business instructions concerning the use or transfer of funds or assets.
+- obtain documentation which confirms the legal body is either regulated by the Commission or quoted on a regulated market (or is a wholly owned subsidiary of such a legal body); and - identify and verify authorised signatories who have authority to operate an account or to give the financial services business instructions concerning the use or transfer of funds or assets.

-6.2.4 Appendix C financial services business
+6.2.4 Appendix C business

-176. When the customer has been identified as an Appendix C financial services business (see the definition in Appendix C to the Handbook), and the purpose and intended nature of the relationship is understood, verification of the identity of the financial services business is not required.
-However, if the financial services business is acting for underlying principals then those underlying principals must be identified and their identity verified in accordance with the requirements of the Handbook.
+177. When the customer has been identified as an Appendix C business (see the definition in Appendix C to the Handbook), and the purpose and intended nature of the relationship is understood, verification of the identity of the Appendix C business is not required.
+However, if the Appendix C business is acting for underlying principals then those underlying principals must be identified and their identity verified in accordance with the requirements of the Handbook.

-177. Where a person authorised to act on behalf of a legal body or legal arrangement is acting in the course of employment by an Appendix C financial services business (see definition in Appendix C to the Handbook), it is not necessary to identify and verify the identity of such persons.
+178. Where a person authorised to act on behalf of a legal body or legal arrangement is acting in the course of employment by an Appendix C business (see definition in Appendix C to the Handbook), it is not necessary to identify and verify the identity of such persons.
 One such example would be a director (or equivalent) of a Guernsey fiduciary which is acting as trustee.